Sixolise17/alx-system_engineering-devops/0x00-shell_basics/README.md

 #### 4-listmorefiles script display the contents in long format and shows hidden files.

-#### 5-listfiledigitonly display the contents with user and group IDs displayed numerically.
+#### 5-listfiledigitonly script display the contents with user and group IDs displayed numerically.

+#### 6-firstdirectory script create /tmp/holberton/ directory

+#### 7-movethatfile script moves betty file from /tmp/ to /tmp/holberton/